MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 # Fake-News-Detection-for-Social-Media-Posts-in-Polish-Language
-Master thesis repository for thesis topic done at MINI faculty at Warsaw Universit of Technology.
+Master thesis repository for thesis topic done at MINI faculty at Warsaw Universit of Technology (WUT).